pantareijs/docs/contents/motivation.md

 # Motivation

+## TL;DR

+Existing frameworks tend to be overarching and to lead to lock-in from day one.
+A light, customizable, modular, extensible, Web Framework is required.
+A resilient, close to the platform Web Framework is needed.
+Enter Pantarei.

+## Web Frameworks

 There is no task in software engineering today quite as herculean as web development.
 To tackle the problem of building attractive, interactive user interfaces for the Web,
 the web development community has evolved a vast ecosystem of web frameworks.